 In 1984, the Baby Jogger company began by moms and dads who wanted to get outside and jog with their little ones.
 They found a solution by designing the very first jogging stroller.
 Baby Jogger today makes a wide range of strollers (most of which are not suitable for jogging).
-In 2015, Baby Jogger was sold to Newell Rubbermaid.
-Today they continue to develop popular strollers together.
+Baby Jogger is part of Newell Rubbermaid.

 Ease of Attaching Car Seat

-The City Mini GT earned a 6 of 10 for ease of car seat attachment.
-This stroller requires an adapter for any infant car seat, including their native brand seat, the Baby Jogger City GO.
-With the purchase of an adapter, the GT can be used with some models of the Britax/BOB, Chicco, Cybex, Graco, Maxi Cosi, Nuna Pipa, Peg Perego, and UPPAbaby infant car seats.
-Some exact seat models that will fit with the adapter are the award-winners Peg Perego Primo Viaggio 4-35, Chicco KeyFit 30 and the UPPAbaby Mesa.
-Most of the adapters need to be assembled, but the side attachment adapters just slide in.
+The City Mini GT accepts a variety of infant car seats.
+This stroller requires an adapter for any infant car seat, including their native seat, the Baby Jogger City GO.
+With the purchase of an adapter, the GT works with some models of the Britax/BOB, Chicco, Cybex, Graco, Maxi Cosi, Nuna Pipa, Peg Perego, and UPPAbaby infant car seats.
+Some models include the award-winners Peg Perego Primo Viaggio 4-35, Chicco KeyFit 30 and the UPPAbaby Mesa.
+Most of the adapters require assembly, but the side attachment adapters click-in.
 The stroller canopy must be removed, but this reduces the overall weight of the stroller.

-The infant seats attach using with a click-in and strap connection.
-We worry parents will skip or forget the strap part of the process which could lead to potential injury or death.
-This makes the two step attachment process undesirable in our opinion.
+The infant seats attach with a click-in and strap connection.
+We worry parents will skip or forget the strap part, which could lead to potential injury or death.
+This potential makes the two-step attachment process undesirable, in our opinion.

 We tested the stroller with the Chicco Keyfit 30 (above left), UPPAbaby Mesa, Cybex Aton 2 (above right), Maxi-Cosi Mico, and Peg Pergo Primo Viaggio 4-35.
-The Chicco Keyfit 30 is the easiest car seat to use of those we tested.
-It connects easily with no problems and it feels stable once installed with no false installations.
+The Chicco Keyfit 30 is the easiest to use of those we tested.
+It connects easily with no problems, and it feels stable with no false installations.

 Weight and Folded Size

-The GT earned a 7 of 10 for weight and folded size which is above average and tied with several competitors.
-The GT weighs 22.2 lbs and measures 24"W x 9.5"H x 30"L and 6,840 cubic inches.
-This makes it one of the smallest options in the group, with only two strollers folding smaller.
-We think being light and small is important for a stroller you plan to use with your car seat because the carrier makes it heavier and new moms may not be allowed to lift heavier items.
-This stroller can fold with the car seat adpters in place (see above).
+The GT is lighter and much smaller when folded than most of the competition.
+The GT weighs 22.2 lbs and measures 6,840 cubic inches.
+These measurements make it one of the smallest options.
+We think being light and small is essential for a stroller you plan to use with your car seat because moms may not be allowed to lift more substantial items.
+This stroller can fold with the car seat adapters in place (see above).

-The GT has a somewhat sportier feel than other Baby Joggers thanks to foam-filled rubber tires and a single front wheel design.
+The GT has a somewhat sportier feel than other Baby Joggers thanks to foam-filled rubber tires and single front wheel design.
 The stroller is easy to maneuver even in tight spaces, the wheels roll smoothly, and you can push it with one hand.
 Even pushing and turning off-road is easy compared to the competition and is similar to the flat surface experience.
-The GT maneuvered over everything in its path without much difficulty.
-It can be a little stiff on grass, but it managed better than most of the competition, so while not a true all-terrain option, it can get the job done without frustration.
+The GT can be a little stiff on grass, but it manages better than most.

 The GT has an adjustable handlebar that rotates up and down on a pivot point.
-It has two wheel suspension and a padded sling style seat.
-The rubber tires and padded seat create a more comfortable ride for the passenger the non-GT City Mini.
+It has two-wheel suspension and a padded sling-style seat.

 Ease of Use